-However, Crow has always asserted that The Goose’s teachings are not a doctrine, creed or belief-system.
+The Goose’s teachings are not a doctrine, creed or belief-system.
 They can best be understood as a spiritual practice in which conflicting ideas can co-exist within a spiritual or astral state of ‘Liberty’ or an ongoing process of liberation.
 The Southwark Mysteries and other teachings of the Goose-Crow source are revealed in poetry and song, as allusions and emblems of that which cannot be spoken, rather than as literal, ‘gospel’ truth.

 Participants are given a ribbon recording the the name, address, profession and year of death of someone buried in Cross Bones.
 These records were retrieved from the London Metropolitan Archives.
 People are asked to tie the ribbon around their wrist and to adopt their spirit for the course of the ritual.